 Students are often encouraged to blame themselves for this, but the reality is: mastering anatomy is a complicated process that takes focused time, and practical exercises to make book-knowledge into usable skills.
 There is no quick solution that works.
 But by putting the time in, in a structured way that builds on your previous knowledge and skills, you can be there faster than you think.
 If you had started a year ago, you’d be there by now.
 So start now.

+The class cycle takes an entire academic year, which may be repeated for deeper understanding.
 The full yearly cycle syllabus is listed below.

 pricing